tifgan/stftGAN/README.md

 ## Train a TiFGAN

-Once the speech commands dataset is generated following the notebook, any of the files inside of `specgan/commands` can be run to train a TiFGAN.
+Once the speech commands dataset is generated following the notebook, any of the files inside of `specgan/train_commands` can be run to train a TiFGAN.

 ## Generate samples

-TODO: Andrès, add which script is used to generate sample/reconstruct the phase
+Afterwards, the corresponding file in `specgan/generate_commands` will generate 256 samples from the last checkpoint.
+Phases need to be recovered using the code available at `matlab/phaseRecovery`.
+We are developing an implementation of PGHI on python.

 ## Evaluation